StevenBlack/k7waterfront/topic/InDepthSCUBAService.md

 ----

-In March 2006 Kevin replaced the gaskets on my old Helly Hansen drysuit and I'm very happy with the quality of work and the service he provided. -- [[Steven Black]]
+In March 2006 Kevin replaced the gaskets on my old Helly Hansen drysuit and I'm very happy with the quality of work and the service he provided. -- [Steven Black][stevenblack]

 {% include routes.html %}